swedenconnect/technical-framework/ELN-0612 - BankID Profile for the Swedish eID Framework.md

 <a name="binding-and-security-requirements"></a>
 ### 4.1.
 Binding and Security Requirements

-An Identity Provider conformant with this profile MUST require `<saml2p:AuthnRequest>` messages to be signed (by indicating this in its metadata, see X.X, "").
+An Identity Provider conformant with this profile MUST require `<saml2p:AuthnRequest>` messages to be signed (by indicating this in its metadata, see section [6](#metadata), "[Metadata](#metadata)").
 Thus, the Identity Provider MUST not accept messages that are not signed, or where the verification of the signature fails.
 In these cases the Identity Provider MUST respond with an error.

 <a name="authentication-for-signature"></a>
 ### 4.2.
 Authentication for Signature